digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.5.0
-  * Main-panel Plasma-6/Breeze-like appearance-refresh.
-Inspired by [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI)
+  * Visual refresh of the Main-panel.
+Inspired by [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI) by @ViktorSharga.
-    by @ViktorSharga.
   * Added option "toolbar-at-top" to configure the top/bottom placement of the toolbar in the main-window.
 Top placement is more Plasma-6-like and may also be useful